 With the increase in usage of smart devices, digital documents are replacing printed copies of the same.
-The ease of reading the content on your smart phone or tablet gives you freedom from carrying the hard copies of content everywhere.
+The ease of reading the content on your smartphone or tablet gives you freedom from carrying the hard copies of content everywhere.
 Several digital file reading formats are available for use, with eBooks taking an important role.
-PDF and EPub are two most popular eBook file formats that are widely used for reading digital content.
+PDF and EPub are the two most popular eBook file formats that are widely used for reading digital content.

 In this article, we’ll try to present a brief overview of both these types and then present some comparisons from several different perspectives.

 PDF (Portable Document Format) is the famous and widely used standard for digital documents representation.
-Adobe introduced PDF in 1993 and it was followed by a series of standardization, leading to a family of PDF standards including PDF/A, PDF/E, PDF/UA, PDF/VT and PDF/X. PDF, in reality, is a digital representation of a paper document that has fixed layout.
+Adobe introduced PDF in 1993 and it was followed by a series of standardization, leading to a family of PDF standards including PDF/A, PDF/E, PDF/UA, PDF/VT, and PDF/X. PDF, in reality, is a digital representation of a paper document that has a fixed layout.
 Having a PDF is like holding a printed copy of the document via a screen.

-E-publishing or EPubs are digital representation of documents keeping in view the reading on mobile devices.
-Compared to PDF, EPub files are flexible in terms of reflowable and are considered the primary choice for creation of ebooks.
+E-publishing or EPubs are digital representations of documents keeping in view the reading on mobile devices.
+Compared to PDF, EPub files are flexible in terms of reflowable and are considered the primary choice for the creation of ebooks.
 The format adjusts document layout according to the device screen, making it more convenient for reading.